SavageMessiah/QLZ/readme.md

 ## It's a Doom launcher!
 ### Supported Ports

-Most sane ports should work fine, but I've only really tried the following
+Most sane ports should work fine, but I've only really tried the following [ports.

-* (G)zdoom
++ (G)zdoom
-* chocolate doom
++ chocolate doom
-* prboom+
++ prboom+
-* zandronum (for most things)
++ zandronum (for most things)

 ### Supported file types
-These are the file types that the launcher knows the appropriate command line parameter for
+These are the file types that the launcher knows the appropriate command line parameter for.

-* wad, pk3
++ wad, pk3
-* zdoom savegames (zds)
++ zdoom savegames (zds)
-* chocolate doom savegames (dsg)
++ chocolate doom savegames (dsg)
-* ini files
++ ini files
-* cfg files (-config in chocolate, +exec in zdoom/zandronum)
++ cfg files (-config in chocolate, +exec in zdoom/zandronum)
-* demo lumps
++ demo lumps
-* deh files
++ deh files

 Sorry, no support for loading directories in zdoom yet.
 I need to add that.